 Potential Causes of Generational Alcoholism

 For many people looking to understand generational alcoholism, determining the potential causes is vital.
 The role that your immediate home environment and genetic makeup play could prove crucial in understanding its effects.
-Generational alcoholism can be tied to either the person growing up in a home in the presence of someone with alcoholism or having a genetic predisposition to addiction.
+Generational alcoholism can be tied to either the person growing up in a home in the presence of someone with alcoholism or having a genetic predisposition to alcohol addiction.

 While science and the medical field can’t say with 100% certainty which has the more significant impact, it is still safe to say that they each contribute to generational alcoholism.